William A Gardner

 A generation or two ago such possible events were seen as challenges to be met with effective planning and determined actions.
 The people at the time and their institutions had the confidence to know that a free people, when given proper accurate information and good leadership, will rise to the challenge.
 It was a matter of trust and confidence.
 Today the people are fed a diet of fear and controlled through diktats and mandates that lack logical sense.
 Our institutions demonstrate no trust in the people and, as a result, the people are losing trust in their institutions.7 The world of our parents no longer exists.
 Leaders in the global forest have morphed into axes and the world is splintering.
 Many people sense this unfortunate trend.
 We are reminded of what W. B. Yeats wrote: "Things fall apart; the centre cannot hold."
 We are entering into a New Global Disorder.

 We need to focus our efforts on rebuilding trust and recognizing that most of the current fear in society is unfounded.
 Fearful people can and will be manipulated by those who have a particular agenda.
 This is especially true for children.
 It is important that we develop our own vision of a trusting, productive and happy society, and then work to bring it into existence.
+Find leaders who understand what is happening and who are determined to represent and improve the life of the people who elected them, and then support those leaders.
 If not, our future may more likely reflect the dark vision of Aldous Huxley or George Orwell.
 To paraphrase Dylan Thomas: Do not go gentle into that dark night.

 Relax.
 Take time.
 Find trust.
 Think.